openpowerquality/docusaurus/docs/deploy-view.md

 First, make sure you have [set up opquser ssh access](deploy-initial-configuration.html#set-up-opquser-ssh-access).

-Second, invoke `meteor update` and `meteor npm update` to verify that you have installed the latest versions of all libraries.
+Second, invoke `meteor install` to verify that you have installed the latest versions of all libraries.

 Third, invoke `meteor npm run test` to verify that the test cases pass.